 As Birdwings Artist Statement

-The habitat, the life of the Black Skimmer, and in fact, the lives of all beings and places, is precious and as fragile as birdwings.
+The habitat and the life of the Black Skimmer, and in fact, the lives of all beings and places, is precious and as fragile as birdwings.

-This series was inspired by my years of serving as a volunteer for North Carolina Audubon’s Wrightsville Beach Bird Steward Program.
-I have spent a number of years observing these birds as they migrate during spring from Central and South America, choose a mate, create a scrape in the sand, lay their eggs, raise and feed their young and fend off predators, teach their young to fly and fish, and then migrate back in fall.
+This series was inspired by my years of serving as a volunteer for North Carolina Audubon’s Wrightsville Beach Bird Steward program.
+I have spent a number of years observing these birds as they arrive in spring, choose a mate, create a scrape in the sand, lay their eggs, raise and feed their young, fend off predators, teach their young to fly and fish, and then migrate back in fall.
 Each year, it has been an awe-inspiring experience for which I am eternally grateful.

 The title of this series was inspired by lines from a poem by Rumi: